 Canadian Medical Association

-Health care systems and health care workers across Canada place significant emphasis on the needs, care and safety of their patients — such is the nature and the culture of the field.
+Health care systems and health care workers across Canada place significant emphasis on the needs, care and safety of patients — such is the nature and the culture of the field.
 The health, safety and protection of health care workers is also important, as safety for health care workers is safety for all, but their well-being is often neglected.
 According to the Canadian Charter of Rights and Freedoms, Section 7, security of the person is a constitutional right, but many health care workers in Canada today operate in high-risk environments that increase the risk of harm and abuse.

-One of the first initiatives to be launched in line with the CMA’s Impact 2040 strategy is the creation of a Pan-Canadian Health Workforce Framework for Physical, Psychological and Cultural (PPC) Safety.
+One of the first initiatives to be launched in line with the CMA’s Impact 2040 strategy is the creation of a Pan-Canadian Health Workforce Framework for Physical, Psychological and Cultural Safety.
 The impetus for this initiative is to address the existing variability and gaps in safety in health care learning and practice environments, which contribute to poor provider wellness, organizational performance and clinical outcomes.

 What is safety?